Home Learning Paths Looper Guitar

 Use: the individual looper books, free lessons, and resources.

-You are ready to move on when: you can create complete loops in at least one style with a clear groove, a sensible layer order, and musical contrast between parts.
+You are ready to move on when: you can create complete loops in at least one style with a clear groove, a sensible layer order, and musical contrast between the parts.

 Step 4: Improve performance and polish